Shibata Katsuie

 Shibata Katsuie (柴田 勝家) or Gonroku (権六) was a Japanese samurai and military commander during the Sengoku period.
+He was retainer of Oda Nobuhide.

 He served Oda Nobunaga as one of his trusted generals, was severely wounded in the 1571 first siege of Nagashima, but then fought in the 1575 Battle of Nagashino and 1577 Battle of Tedorigawa.

 Early life

 Katsuie was born in the village of Kamiyashiro (present-day Meitō-ku, Nagoya), a branch of the Shiba clan (who descended from the Ashikaga clan, and were the former suzerains of the Oda clan).
 Note the differences between Shibata (柴田), Shiba (斯波), and the Shibata clan of Echigo (新発田).

-Katsuie was the retainer of Oda Nobuyuki.
-In 1554, Katsuie took part in the Battle of Kiyosu Castle against Oda Nobutomo, uncle of Nobunaga.
+Katsuie was the retainer of Oda Nobuhide and later Oda Nobuyuki.
+In 1547, he fought at the Battle of Kanōguchi against the Saito clan and, in 1548, Katsuie took part in the second Battle of Azukizaka against Imagawa clan.

 In 1556, when control of the Oda clan was contested, Katsuie initially supported his lord, Nobuyuki, against his elder brother Oda Nobunaga.
 Katsuie launched a coup d'état against Nobunaga.
-He was defeated at the Battle of Inō, and in the aftermath Nobunaga had his brother executed, but impressed with the retainer's loyalty and bravery, spared the life of Katsuie.
-Katsuie pledged his services to Nobunaga, earning his praises.
+He was defeated at the Battle of Inō, and, in the aftermath, Nobunaga had his brother executed.
+But, impressed with the retainer's loyalty and bravery, Nobunaga spared Katsuie's life.
+Katsuie then pledged his services to Nobunaga, earning his praises.

-Military life

-In 1560, he was commander of Nobunaga's main forces against Imagawa Yoshimoto at the Battle of Okehazama.

-In 1567, he led the first division of Oda Nobunaga's forces, in the siege of Inabayama against Saito clan.
+In 1556, according to the records from the Tosho Gunkan, Sakai Tadatsugu defended Fukutani Castle, which was being besieged by 2,000 cavalry troops from the Oda Clan led by Shibata Katsuie.
+Tadatsugu managed to repel Katsuie's forces as he led a sallying force outside the castle and routed them.